jaydenxjayden/VM-Home-Lab-Setup/ubuntu.md

 <div align="left">

-1. As for the server environment, I have decided that it will run on Ubuntu, as it is widely used and is known for its stability.
-(I had no idea setting up the server environment is much more complicated 😥)
+<h1>As for the server environment, I have decided that it will run on Ubuntu, as it is widely used and is known for its stability. </h1>

+1. I downloaded the ubuntu VM from the ubuntu website, navigate to downloads, select get ubuntu server and proceeded with manual installation.

    <img src="https://i.imgur.com/0kFE5p0.png" height="40%" width="40%" alt="homelab"/>